In golf, your ball says a lot about you.

 Golf balls vary quite a lot, with the main sticking point for many players often being price.

-A dozen Pro V1x balls from Titleist can set you back upwards of $80, enough to give you the shakes when teeing up on a hole with water or a tight out of bounds nearby.
+A dozen Pro V1x balls from Titleist can often set you back more than $60, enough to give you the shakes when teeing up on a hole with water or a tight out of bounds nearby.

 At the bottom end of the spectrum are budget, used golf balls, sometimes retrieved from lakes or lost on golf courses.

 These lower-quality, but still usable balls can be bought in bulk rates rendering each rock less than a dollar in cost.

 Golf balls also have a level of ‘prestige’ attached to them.

 Titleist’s Pro V1 balls have long been regarded as the ‘number 1 ball in golf’ and are widely used on the PGA tour.